oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Backend Datagrid
 ================

-Datagrid is a table oriented representation of the data from a datasource.
+Datagrid is a table-oriented representation of the data from a datasource.
-It is configured in a YAML file placed in the ``Resources/config/oro`` folder of your bundle and called ``datagrids.yml``.
+It is configured in a YAML file placed in your bundle's ``Resources/config/oro`` folder and called ``datagrids.yml``.
 This file should contain the root node ``datagrids`` and each grid configuration must be placed under it.

 Getting Started